Setup and guides

 Using non-Shaw email accounts

-Shaw Business only supports and troubleshoots delivery from @shaw.ca or Shaw Hosting email addresses.
-The outgoing delivery of non-Shaw email accounts cannot be guaranteed through Shaw SMTP servers as we have no ability to verify the sender's authenticity.
+Rogers Business only supports and troubleshoots delivery from @shaw.ca or Shaw Hosting email addresses.
+The outgoing delivery of non-Rogers email accounts cannot be guaranteed through Rogers SMTP servers as we have no ability to verify the sender's authenticity.

 • These unauthenticated attempts can result in sending limits, failed delivery without failure notifications, or emails tagged as suspicious or junk by the recipient’s mail server.
 Unauthenticated email sending is unreliable, so it is not recommended and not supported.